jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Winter Soldier](http://vs.tcgbrowser.com/images/cards/big/def-033.jpg) (MC)
 *Set: The Defenders*

+> Winter Soldier MC will not gain experience if he can't "Freeze"

+A commonly asked interaction on the Winter Soldier MC is whether or not you can use an effect like X-Factor to ready him the same turn he has frozen himself, then gain another XP.
+The final ruling is that the Freeze effect is a cost that must be paid to gain the XP and a Frozen character cannot Freeze again.
+Winter Soldier must wait until he is no longer Frozen (normally two turns after gaining the first XP) before he is eligible to Freeze again and gain the second XP.

+^(Source: Official clarification)

+---

 Q: Can Winter Solider team attack to Level Up?

 A: Yes, Winter Soldier gets credit for stunning a character in a team attack.